AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 ### Join a chat room

-All the users can all `JoinRoom` to join the specified chat room.
+Users can call `JoinRoom` to join the specified chat room.
 Once a user joins a chat room, all the other chat room members receive the `OnMemberJoinedFromRoom` callback.

 The following code sample shows how to join a chat room: